 - Store carefully: Store silk garments in a cool, dry place away from direct sunlight.
 Use padded hangers to prevent creases, and avoid storing silk in plastic bags, which can trap moisture and cause mildew.

 - Appreciate the artistry: Silk is not just a fabric; it is a testament to human ingenuity and craftsmanship.
-Take the time to appreciate the intricate details of silk garments and accessories, and to understand the history and cultural significance of silk.
+Take the time to appreciate the nuanced details of silk garments and accessories, and to understand the history and cultural significance of silk.

 FAQ: Unraveling Common Questions About Silk